VMG / VMC – for dummies

 VMC (Velocity Made on Course)

-The VMC is the best approach speed (SOG) a mark to join, with the best angle between the course over ground (COG) and Bearing (BRG) of that mark to join (waypoint or race mark).
+VMC represents the best closing speed (SOG) a mark to join, with the best angle between the course over ground (COG) and Bearing (BRG) of that mark to join (waypoint or race mark).
 This is the "progression speed" or the "gain on the route".
-The VMC is directly related to VMG resulting from boat driving, but also to the presence of current that can change the angle between course through water and course over ground (as illustrated below).
+The VMC is directly related to VMG resulting from boat driving, but also to the presence of current that can change the angle between course through water and course over ground (as in the illustration below).

 The VMC regarding the boat moving over ground

-• VMG and VMC will be equal if the mark to join upwind (or downwind) is in the axis of the true wind, which is rarely strictly the case.
+• VMG and VMC will be equal if the mark to join upwind (or downwind) is in the axis of the real wind, which is rarely strictly the case.

 • The drift (¹) due to wind will have a different impact depending on whether one steers upwind or downwind.
 Upwind it will be negative for VMG as it will increase the upwind angle, it may instead be positive at some angles downwind as it may decrease the downwind angle.

-• The current direction and velocity (¹) have a significant impact on the VMC as, whatever the VMG, the course will, according to its direction, separate or bring the boat closer to the mark to join, and according to its speed increase or decrease the VMC.
+• The current direction and velocity (¹) have a significant impact on the VMC as, whatever the VMG, the current can, according to its direction, separate or bring the boat closer to the mark to join, and depending on its speed increase or decrease the VMC.

 XTE (Cross Track Error) and TAE (Track Angle error)

 The Cross Track Error (XTE) represents the distance the boat is off the line linking the starting point (mark or previous waypoint) and the point of arrival (mark to join or active waypoint), perpendicular to this line.
-This distance is expressed in meters and nautical miles, according devices.
-The Track Angle Error (TAE) is measured between the bearing of the mark to join (BRG) and course over ground (COG).
+This distance is expressed in meters and nautical miles, depending on the device.
+The Track Angle Error (TAE) is measured between the bearing of the mark to join (BRG) and the road on the bottom (COG).

 Cross Track Error and Track Angle Error